 Here are 12 ways you can reduce the swelling in your feet and ankles and get some relief:

 - Prop Your Feet Up: Be sure to take some time to rest and lounge with your feet above your hips and heart.
 Remember to avoid lying on your back and try not to cross your legs.
-If you have a desk job, it might be helpful to keep a step stool or stack some books under your desk so you can keep your feet propped up.
+If you have a desk job, it might be helpful to have a step stool or stack some books under your desk so you can keep your feet propped up.

-- Lay on Your Side: Lying on your side, particularly your left side will relieve increased pressure on your blood vessels and facilitates the elimination of excess fluid and waste through the kidneys.
+- Lay on Your Left Side: Lying on your side, particularly your left side, will relieve increased pressure on your blood vessels and facilitate the elimination of excess fluid and waste through the kidneys.

-- Avoid Lengthy Standing and Sitting: Changing positions often can really help to keep your circulation flowing and prevent blood from pooling in your feet and ankles.
+- Avoid Standing and Sitting for Lengthy Periods: Changing positions can really help to keep your circulation flowing and prevent blood from pooling in your feet and ankles.
 Try using a treadmill desk if you have a desk job, and make sure you’re taking time out of your day to sit and relax if you have a job that keeps you on your feet.

-- Moderate Your Sodium/Salt Intake: While too much or too little sodium can cause bloating and swelling, salt is still very important for staying properly hydrated.
-Moderate your salt intake by staying away from processed foods and table salt, and salting to taste with high-quality sea or Himalayan salt.
+- Moderate Your Sodium/Salt Intake: While too much or too little sodium can cause bloating and swelling, salt is still essential for staying adequately hydrated.
+Moderate your salt intake by avoiding processed foods and table salt.
+Lightly salt your food with high-quality sea or Himalayan salt.

-- Stay Cool: Those steamy summer days can aggravate your swelling, so stick to the shade or dip your feet in the pool.
-Minimize your time outside and just enjoy the A/C. Keeping a cold compress on swollen areas also does wonders.
+- Stay Cool: Steamy summer days can aggravate your swelling, so stick to the shade, or dip your feet in the pool.
+Minimize your time outside and enjoy the A/C instead.
+Keeping a cold compress on swollen areas also does wonders.

 - Get a Prenatal Massage: Cash in on a much-needed massage to stop yourself from feeling like a giant marshmallow.
-Prenatal massage has been shown to improve circulation, stimulate the soft tissues, and reduce the collection of fluids in swollen joints.
+Prenatal massage improves circulation, stimulates the soft tissues, and reduces fluids that collect in swollen joints.
 Always check to make sure your massage therapist is certified in prenatal massage.